T10Jace/Binary-Search-Tree/README.md

 In the main.cpp file, a menu type option should appear that will allow the user to choose what they want to happen in the data.

+*** Test Files****

+test.dat - this file contains text from "A Christmas Carol" which I gathered from project Gutenburg.

+test2.dat - This is a blank file, so if you want to write some entries to it and print them out it much more simple to look at and see each string with its value.

+**** Main Menu ****

 Option 1: Create/set a data point
     - This option uses the set function to enter data into the BST.